kornia/tutorials/README.md

 $ quarto preview .
 ```

-For Linux users, you can use the `make setup` which will download and install the quarto binary for linux.
-And pip install
+For Linux users, you can use the `make setup-quarto` which will download and install the quarto binary for linux.
-the requirements.
+And the `make setup` which will pip install the requirements.

 ### How to add a new tutorial